2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 Mr. Keiichi Wakimoto, Designated Engagement Partner

-(Note) The number of years of continuous auditing service is not presented here because it is less than 7 years.
+(Note) The number of years of continuous auditing service is less than 7 years.

 (4) Composition of persons who provide assistance for audit work